fbonalair/traefik-crowdsec-bouncer/README.md

 The webservice exposes some routes:

 * GET `/api/v1/forwardAuth`             - Main route to be used by Traefik: query CrowdSec agent with the header `X-Real-Ip` as client IP`
-* GET `/api/v1/ping`                    - Simple health route that respond pong with http 200`
+* GET `/api/v1/ping`                    - Simple health route that respond ping with http 200`
 * GET `/api/v1/healthz`                 - Another health route that query CrowdSec agent with localhost (127.0.0.1)`
 * GET `/api/v1/metrics`                 - Prometheus route to scrap metrics